-GFI has a six-year lease for the office space where it resides.
-The lease expires December 31, 2019, and future minimum lease payments, exclusive of additional operating costs, are as follows:
+GFI had a six year lease for the office space where it resides that originally expired December 31, 2019.
+On January 15, 2018, the lease was extended three additional years that will expire on December 31, 2022.
+The future minimum lease payments, exclusive of additional operating costs, are as follows: